genidma/teatime-accessibility/README.md

 ```

 This script will:
-1. Create a virtual environment (if one doesn't already exist)
+1. Create a virtual environment with access to system packages (if one doesn't already exist)
 2. Install all required dependencies
 3. Create a desktop entry for easy access
 4. Make the launcher script executable